 There’s still debate around how much exercise a growing puppy needs.
 It’s widely accepted, however, that it’s best to start with short walks and gradually increase the amount of exercise your pup receives.
 This means that many puppies still have plenty of energy left to burn after their walk.

-Play is one of the best alternative methods to alleviate boredom and keep your puppy active and mentally engaged.
-Toys can be just as tiring as a walk, so they are great for keeping your puppy happy and stimulated when indoors.
+Play is one of the best alternative methods to alleviate boredom and keep your dog active and mentally engaged.
+Toys for puppies can be just as tiring as a walk, so they are great for keeping your puppy happy and stimulated when indoors.

-A selection of toys also makes it less likely your puppy will chew on items like furniture, pillows, or shoes.
-This doesn’t happen automatically though – you’ll need to practice redirecting your dog’s natural chewing onto appropriate toys.
+A selection of dog toys also makes it less likely your pet will chew on items like furniture, pillows, or shoes.
+This doesn’t happen automatically though – you’ll need to practice redirecting your dog’s natural chewing onto appropriate puppy toys.

 This can stimulate muscle development, body awareness, and flexibility.
 Just like humans, dogs need to develop their physical abilities or risk losing them.